Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 World War One killed seventeen million people and destroyed four empires.
 It reshaped the map of Europe, the Middle East, and Africa in ways that are still causing conflicts today.
-It also produced more poetry, memoir, and literature than almost any other event in history — because the people who survived it were desperate to describe something that language kept failing to capture.
+It also produced more poetry, memoir, and literature than almost any other event in history, because the people who survived were desperate to describe something that language kept failing to capture.
 The trenches.
 The mud.
 The absurdity of industrialised slaughter.
 WW1 sleep stories give you a way to absorb that history slowly, without the emotional armoring that comes with trying to study it at a desk in full daylight.

-The Learn While You Sleep channel covers the Great War with its signature calm narration style — the same steady voice that carries you through ancient Egypt or medieval England, applied now to the Western Front and the political catastrophes that made the war unavoidable.
+The Learn While You Sleep channel covers the Great War with its signature calm narration style, the same steady voice that carries you through ancient Egypt or medieval England, applied now to the Western Front and the political catastrophes that made the war unavoidable.

 1 Hour of WW1 History Facts